-Symptoms of Herpes Simplex Virus 1
+Herpes Simplex Virus 1 Symptoms

 A majority of HSV-1 sufferers contract the infection before the age of 10.
 The vast majority of HSV-1 infections are oral-facial herpes.
 Though there are cases of HSV-1 genital herpes.
 Initial outbreaks can accompany flu-like symptoms.
 Oral herpes is mostly asymptomatic.
-A majority of people with HSV-1 are unaware they are infected.

-Symptoms of Herpes Simplex Virus 2
+Herpes Simplex Virus 2 Symptoms

 HSV-2 infection is almost exclusively transmitted through sexual contact, causing herpes normally in the genital area.
-HSV-2 is the primary form of genital herpes.
+HSV-2, the primary form of genital herpes.
 There is no cure for genital herpes and of the infected, more are women than men.
 In 2012 it was estimated that 267 million women and 150 million men were living with the infection.

-CBD is a known as an effective in lessening outbreaks of HSV; however, THC is not legal in much of the world.
+CBD is known as an effective in lessening outbreaks of HSV; however, THC is not legal in much of the world.
 Anecdotal claims that CBD too is able to alleviate herpes symptoms are plentiful, but further study is necessary.
 There are also conventional antiviral medications and suppressive therapy.

 If you would like to try CBD to treat herpes in unison with antiviral medication or suppressive therapy. ask your doctor or medical professional.
-Suppressive therapy is able to reduce frequency of genital herpes outbreaks by 70-80% in patients with frequent outbreaks.
+Suppressive therapy is able to reduce the frequency of genital herpes outbreaks by 70-80% in patients with frequent outbreaks.
 CBD has little to no side effects, so it is low risk, if you live in a state or country it is legal to attain.